fireplusteam/ios-swift-for-vs-code/README.md

 ## Launching and Debugging

--   There's ios launch configuration that can be added to `launch.json` file to run and debug ios project (there's also `Xcode: Run App & Debug` snippet)
+-   There's ios launch configuration that can be added to `launch.json` file to run and debug ios project located in '.vscode' folder (there's also `Xcode: Run App & Debug` snippet)

 ```json
 "configurations": [